au-ts/libvmm/examples/virtio/README.md

 [seL4 Device Driver Framework](https://github.com/au-ts/sddf) to talk to the actual hardware.

+The system has two Linux guests that are exactly the same, but we have separate sets of Linux images and initrd for both to ease experimentation when you want to only modify a single client.

 The example currently works on the following platforms:
 * QEMU ARM virt
+* ODROIDC4

 ## Building